Also coming from the Workshop, Tower of Screaming Death – a solo Warhammer supplement.

 The only other official trace of it is the Josh Kirby painting that GW commissioned for it.
 The picture was never used for its intended purpose, but was subsequently re-used as an interior illustration in WFB third edition and the covers of Warhammer Companion and Apocrypha Now.

-Graeme Davis has shed some light on the story in his blog.
+Graeme Davis has shed some light on the story in a blog post that is well worth reading.
 There remains one further mystery, though.
 As I have pointed out elsewhere, Josh Kirby’s illustration of the Tower of Screaming Death is almost exactly the same as John Blanche’s of Hrothyogg‘s Tower in the WFRP1 rulebook.

 You can see the resemblance more closely in the following blown-up images.